juliendargelos/rollup-library/readme.md

 Dependencies always up to date thanks to [dependabot](https://dependabot.com).

+*See [rollup-application](https://github.com/juliendargelos/rollup-application) if you need an application template.*

 ### Usage

 Click on <sub>[![Use this template](https://img.shields.io/badge/-Use%20this%20template-brightgreen)](https://github.com/juliendargelos/rollup-library/generate)</sub> then wait for the [initialize workflow](.github/workflows/initialize.yml) to complete.
 The package name and urls will be automatically replaced at initialization.
 You may want to change the author name in `package.json` and `LICENSE`.